Skip to navigation

 The beach road through Puri

 The traveller crowd in Puri were fun, too.
-John the Mancunian was obsessed with the footy results and, despite extensive travel experience, managed to act true to stereotype when he described his visit to the bank.
+Take John the Mancunian, whose wonderfully characterful accent proved the perfect tool for describing his visit to the bank.
 'So I goes into the bank, right, and hands over me fookin' twenty pound note, like, and the bloke studies it and says, "I cannot change this, it's mutilated".
 And I says it's not fookin' mutilated, mate, it's just a rip, it's how they check for counterfeits, you know, by seeing if you can rip through the watermark, it's standard procedure that is, you ask anybody who works for a bank in England.
-So I says to 'im: get the phone and I'll ring the fookin' Bank of England and prove it, go on, they'll tell you it's standard procedure, like, but he bloody wouldn't.
+So I says to 'im, get the phone and I'll ring the fookin' Bank of England and prove it, go on, they'll tell you it's standard procedure, like, but he bloody wouldn't.
 Fookin' bastard.'
-Amazingly John turned out to be a wonderful person after this apparently xenophobic outburst: perhaps not actually living in Manchester for over twenty years had something to do with it.
+John turned out to be a wonderful person who loved India, despite this outburst; everyone goes through this exact same problem with money at some point in their Indian trip, and everyone reacts in the same way.
+It's practically a rite of passage.

 Trying to Leave Puri